sajyihome/home/README.md

 # home
-this is just a fool around project. may get serious as I learn more
+this is just a test  project. may get serious as I learn more